decaf-dev/obsidian-note-splitter/README.md

 ## Contributing

-Contributions are welcome.
-Please include a brief description of the changes you are making in your pull request.
+Issues and pull requests are welcome.

 ## License